Artist Participation Information

 The Scottsdale Arts Festival values artists and strives to make their exhibiting experience as enjoyable as possible.
 Services include:

--Complimentary continental breakfast, lunch and snacks provided in an indoor artist hospitality suite.
+-Complimentary continental breakfast and snacks provided in an indoor artist hospitality suite.

 -Roving booth sitters and runners.